hull/hull-node/API.md

 ## Context

+An object that's available in all action handlers and routers as `req.hull`.
+It's a set of parameters and modules to work in the context of current organization and connector instance.

 ### helpers

 This is a set of additional helper functions being exposed at `req.hull.helpers`.
 They allow to perform common operation in the context of current request.
 They are similar o `req.hull.client.utils`, but operate at higher level, ensure good practises and should be used in the first place before falling back to raw utils.